kiranma72/abdm-docs/content/2-milestone1/verify-abha-address/demographics.md

 This API is called by HIPs to initiate authentication of users.
 A transactionId is retuned by the corresponding callback API for confirmation of user auth.

 **BASE URLs:**  https://dev.abdm.gov.in/gateway

+Note: purpose should be KYC_AND_LINK and authmode should be DEMOGRAPHICS

 {{< swaggermin src="/abdm-docs/Yaml/ndhm-hip.yml" api="POST /v0.5/users/auth/init" >}}